David Vaughan (footballer)

 Vaughan previously played for Crewe Alexandra, where he spent seven years between 2000 and 2007.
-He then spent one season playing in Spain with Real Sociedad before returning to England to join Blackpool for three seasons (2008–09 to 2010–11).
+He then spent one season playing in Spain with Real Sociedad before returning to England to join Blackpool for three seasons.
 He then played for Sunderland, Nottingham Forest and Notts County.

 He played internationally for Wales, having previously played for the Welsh under-19 and under-21 sides earlier in his career.
+In total, he earned 42 caps for the senior side, scoring once.

 Club playing career

 Crewe Alexandra

 Born in Abergele, Conwy, Vaughan began his career as a trainee at Crewe Alexandra.
 Initially an attacking full-back, manager Dario Gradi turned him into a left-sided midfielder.
 Vaughan made his debut on 19 August 2000 in a 0–0 draw with Blackburn Rovers.
 It was to be his only appearance in the 2000–01 season.
 The following season he made 16 appearances and scored his first goal for the club on 26 January 2002 in a 4–2 win over Rotherham United in the fourth round of the FA Cup.
 Crewe finished in 22nd place in Division One and so were relegated to Division Two.

-The 2002–03 season saw Vaughan make 40 appearances, scoring four goals as Alex finished second in the Second Division and so were promoted to the First Division.
+The 2002–03 season saw Vaughan make 40 appearances, scoring four goals as Alex finished second in the Second Division, securing an immediate return to the First Division.
 He also scored the first goal in an 8–0 win over Doncaster Rovers in the Football League Trophy on 10 December 2002.
 Sixteen days later he scored his first league goal in a 4–0 win over Cheltenham Town at Whaddon Road.

 The 2003–04 season saw Vaughan make 33 appearances as Crewe finished 18th in the First Division.
-The following season he made 48 appearances and scored six goals in what was now the Championship as Crewe avoided relegation only on goal difference.
+The following season he made 48 appearances and scored six goals in what was now the Championship as Crewe avoided relegation on goal difference.
 In 2005–06 Crewe were relegated to League One, with Vaughan making a total of 36 appearances and scoring five goals.

 Back in League One, Vaughan made a total of 35 appearances in 2006–07, scoring four goals.
 He played one game at the start of 2007–08; then, on 17 August, Crewe accepted a £300,000 bid for him from Spanish side Real Sociedad.

 Real Sociedad

 The transfer was completed on 23 August 2007, after Vaughan had held talks with Chris Coleman, who had been appointed as manager of Real Sociedad two months before following their relegation to the Segunda División from La Liga.
-Coleman resigned as manager on 16 January 2008 and Vaughan was to make only nine appearances, scoring one goal, as Real Sociedad finished fourth in the 2007–08 season and so missed out on promotion to La Liga.
+Coleman resigned as manager on 16 January 2008 and Vaughan was to make only nine appearances, scoring one goal, as Real Sociedad finished fourth in the 2007–08 season, missing out on promotion to La Liga.